Abdur-Rehman-AR/CodeAlpha_Simple_Banking_Application/README.md

 # CodeAlpha_Simple_Banking_Application

-Simple Banking Application - Java Project
+Multi-User Banking Application - Java Project

-A simple Banking Application implemented in Java, designed to provides basic banking operations such as account creation, deposit, withdrawal, and balance checking with clear and structured logic.
+A Multi-User Banking Application implemented in Java, designed to provides basic banking operations such as account creation, deposit, withdrawal, and balance checking with clear and structured logic.

 => Features